QDGC

-QDGC - Quarter Degree Grid Cells (or QDS - Quarter degree Squares) are a way of dividing the longitude latitude degree square cells into smaller squares, forming in effect a system of geocodes.
+QDGC – quarter-degree grid cells (or QDS – quarter-degree squares) are a way of dividing the longitude and latitude degree square cells into smaller squares, forming in effect a system of geocodes.
 Historically QDGC has been used in a lot of African atlases.
-Several African biodiversity projects uses QDGC, among which The atlas of Southern African Birds is the most prominent one.
-In 2009 a paper by Larsen et al. describes the QDGC standard in detail.
+Several African biodiversity projects use QDGC, of which The Atlas of Southern African Birds is the most prominent.
+A 2009 paper by Larsen et al. describes the QDGC standard in detail.

 Mechanics

-The squares themselves are based on the degree squares covering earth.
+The squares themselves are based on the degree squares covering Earth.
 QDGC represents a way of making approximately equal area squares covering a specific area to represent specific qualities of the area covered.
-However, differences in area between 'squares' enlarge along with longitudinal distance and this can violate assumptions of many statistical analyses requiring truly equal-area grids.
+However, differences in area between "squares" enlarge along with longitudinal distance and this can violate assumptions of many statistical analyses requiring truly equal-area grids.
 For instance species range modelling or estimates of ecological niche could be substantially affected if data were not appropriately transformed, e.g. projected onto a plane using a special projection.

-Around the equator we have 360 longitudinal lines, and from the north to the south pole we have 180 latitudinal lines.
-Together this gives us 64800 segments or tiles covering earth.
-The form of the squares becomes more rectangular the longer north we come.
+Around the equator there are 360 longitudinal lines, and from the north to the south pole there are 180 latitudinal lines.
+Together this gives 64800 segments or tiles covering Earth.
+The form of the squares becomes more rectangular the closer one moves to the equator.
 At the poles they are not square or even rectangular at all, but end up in elongated triangles.

 Each degree square is designated by a full reference to the main degree square.
 S01E010 is a reference to a square in Tanzania.
-S means the square is south of equator, and E means it is East of the zero meridian.
-The numbers refer to longitudinal and latitudinal degree.
+S means the square is south of equator, and E means it is east of the zero meridian.
+The numbers refer to longitudinal and latitudinal degrees.

 A square with no sublevel reference is also called QDGC level 0.
 This is square based on a full degree longitude by a full degree latitude.
 The QDGC level 0 squares are themselves divided into four.